microsoft/kiota-typescript/packages/authentication/spfx/README.md

 The Kiota Authentication SharePoint Framework Library is an implementation to authenticate HTTP requests in SharePoint Framework solutions.
 This Authentication library, re uses some infrastructure from the SPFx context to obtain a valid token for the required API.

-It also works for consuming MS Graph API, as Graph is just another Azure AD protected API.
+It also works for consuming Microsoft Graph, as it is just another Azure Active Directory protected API.

 A [Kiota](https://github.com/microsoft/kiota) generated project will need a reference to an authentication provider to make calls to an API endpoint.